Stock Purchase Agreement Template, Free Download 2026

 When Do You Need a Stock Purchase Agreement?

-An investor is purchasing equity in your corporation and both parties need a formal agreement documenting the purchase price, number of shares, representations and warranties, and closing conditions.
+An investor is purchasing equity in your corporation and both parties need a formal share purchase agreement form documenting the purchase price, number of shares, representations and warranties, and closing conditions.

-A shareholder is selling their interest to another shareholder or a third party under a buy-sell agreement provision, and the transaction requires formal documentation of the terms and transfer mechanics.
+A shareholder is selling their interest to another shareholder or a third party under a buy-sell agreement provision, and the transaction requires a stock purchase agreement sample document outlining the terms and transfer mechanics, including endorsed stock certificate template.

-Your corporation is acquiring another company through a stock purchase (as opposed to an asset purchase), and the buyer needs comprehensive protections including indemnification, escrow, and due diligence conditions.
+Your corporation is acquiring another company through a stock purchase (as opposed to an asset purchase), and the buyer needs strong protections including indemnification, escrow, and due diligence conditions.

 You are buying out a co-founder or departing partner and need a legally binding agreement that establishes the valuation, payment terms, and transfer of their shares back to the corporation or remaining shareholders.